 • Soil building and asphalt removal

-• Bioremediation (cleaning contaminated soils using plants, fungi
+• Bioremediation (cleaning contaminated soils using plants, fungi and biological processes)

 • Urban chickens and microlivestock